ludwigLanguage/ludwig/README.md

 Ludwig Programming Language
 The ludwig programming language is a fun little project I started in 2018.
 The goal was to create and interpreter for a programming langauge in which everything is an expression.

+### Note: This implementation of Ludwig is still under heavy development.
+As a result, this interpreter may be buggy or hard to install.
+Note that at this point, there are very few contibutors to this project.
+Having fewer eyes on the project results in messier and more inconsistant code!

 ## Installation
 Dependacies: In order to install this program at this point, you must have the compiler for golang installed.